Making Data Make Sense

 What we came from

-We had already started with a very simple report that users could generate with an overview of their traffic, but the feedback was that it was hard to understand and use for sharing.
+We had already started with a very simple report that we could generate on behalf of the user with an overview of their traffic, but the feedback was that it was hard to understand and use for sharing.
+A few of the the terms made much sense and it was hard to get an quick overview.

-I started by looking at all the data points the report should contain.
-We had interviewed users to figure out which were most valuable to them.
-The report would be a supplement to a very complex data insights dashboard, so it was important to focus on the user group that was unfamiliar with the platform or didn't have direct access.
+I started by mapping all the data points the report should contain, drawing on user interviews to identify which were most valuable.
+Since the report would supplement a complex data insights dashboard, the focus was on users unfamiliar with the platform or without direct access: stakeholders and clients that needed to be kept informed.

 We tested the report with stakeholders using their real waiting room data to see if it met their needs.
 Most metrics were right, but non-regular users struggled with the terminology.
 We iterated by rewriting texts and labels for better clarity and accessibility.

-The idea was always to further keep working adding missing features as download locally and custom time frames, but it was postponed due to a shift i prioritization.
+The plan was always to keep building on the report, adding features like local download and custom time frames, but this was postponed due to a shift in priorities.
+Even so, we shipped a solid solution that covered users' most immediate needs.

 Rewriting complexity